 Select Page

-The Legal & Human Resources Services staff assist member districts’ school boards throughout the state.
+The Legal Services staff assist member districts’ school boards throughout the state.
 WASB staff attorneys can assist with a variety of employment, human resources, school and labor law issues to help your district make sound management decisions.
 See the tabs below.

 Fee-based attorney-client legal services (“Legal Services”) are available to member boards in order to further the purpose of the WASB to aid and assist member boards in performing their lawful functions.
 Member boards have joined together in the WASB to secure the benefits of common purpose and shared resources.
 The Legal Services provided by WASB staff attorneys are distinct from the services provided to the common membership of WASB.